KWIPPED/approve-woocommerce-integration-plugin/readme.txt

 Please visit https://github.com/KWIPPED/woocommerce-approve-plugin.

 == Changelog ==
+= 1.5.2 =
+* Hardened access to structured data to protect from other plugins on the page.

 = 1.5.1 =
 * Changed strategy on tracking cart and products on the page.